8642

 When considering an investment in ON Semiconductor, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-ON Semiconductor's price-to-earnings ratio based on the next 12 months is 14.9x.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+ON Semiconductor's price-to-earnings ratio based on the next 12 months is 15.7x.
+While we've no doubt one can find things to like about ON Semiconductor, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.